OwlCyberDefense/clip/README.md

 ##### 32-bit architecture
 Building CLIP on a 32-bit RHEL build system is currently not supported.

-##### ctrl+c when entering password
-Hitting ctrl+c during a password prompt will result in all future password prompts failing for invalid password.
-Rebooting the system fixes the issue.

 ##### Periodic "Pane is dead" error on installation
 Periodically, the CLIP build system will create an ISO that produces a "Pane is dead" error on install.
 If this occurs, running 'make bare', rerunning './bootsrap.sh', and rebuilding clip should produce an ISO without this issue.